iZusi/CS50P-Portfolio/README.md

-# My-CS50-Python-Programming-Journey
+# CS50P Portfolio

-Welcome to my Python Programming Journey Repository!
-Here, I document my educational progress, highlighting a collection of Python problem-solving challenges undertaken during my CS50 introductory Python programming course.
+Welcome to my CS50 Introduction to Python Programming project repository!
+Here, you'll find a collection of the problem sets that I've completed as part of the course.
+Each problem set is located in its respective directory.

 ## Problem Sets